openlm-research/open_llama/README.md

 ## Updates

+#### 07/15/2023
+We are releasing the OpenLLaMA 3Bv3 model, which is a 3B model trained for 1T tokens on the same dataset mixture as the 7Bv2 model.

-#### Update 07/07/2023
+#### 07/07/2023
 We are happy to release an OpenLLaMA 7Bv2 model, which is trained on a mixture of [Falcon refined-web dataset](https://huggingface.co/datasets/tiiuae/falcon-refinedweb), mixed with the [starcoder dataset](https://huggingface.co/datasets/bigcode/starcoderdata), and the wikipedia, arxiv and books and stackexchange from [RedPajama](https://huggingface.co/datasets/togethercomputer/RedPajama-Data-1T).
-The 3Bv2 model is coming soon.

-#### Update 06/15/2023
+#### 06/15/2023
 We are happy to release our final 1T token version of OpenLLaMA 13B.
 We’ve updated the evaluation results.
 For current version of OpenLLaMA models, our tokenizer is trained to merge multiple empty spaces into one before tokenization, similar to T5 tokenizer.
 Because of this, our tokenizer will not work with code generation tasks (e.g. HumanEval) since code involves many empty spaces.
-Please check out our OpenLLaMA v2 models.
+For code related tasks, please use the v2 models.

-#### Update 06/07/2023
+#### 06/07/2023
 We are happy to release our final 1T token version of OpenLLaMA 3B and 7B.
 We’ve updated the evaluation results.
 We are also happy to release a 600B token preview of the 13B model, trained in collaboration with [Stability AI](https://stability.ai/).

-#### Update 05/22/2023
+#### 05/22/2023
 We are happy to release our 700B token checkpoint for the OpenLLaMA 7B model and 600B token checkpoint for the 3B model.
 We’ve also updated the evaluation results.
 We expect the full 1T token training run to finish at the end of this week.

-#### Update 05/15/2023
+#### 05/15/2023
 After receiving feedback from the community, we discovered that the tokenizer of our previous checkpoint release was configured incorrectly so that new lines are not preserved.
 To fix this problem, we have retrained our tokenizer and restarted the model training.
 We’ve also observed lower training loss with this new tokenizer.